BonnieJT/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model - a representation of the HTML that can be manipulated with JS

 2. What is an event?

+An event is an interaction with the DOM such as a click, moving the mouse, resizing, etc.

 3. What is an event listener?

+This causes the code to 'listen' for the specified event and take whatever action the instructions tell it to

 4. Why would we convert a NodeList into an Array?

+To use the array methods we have built into JS

 5. What is a component?

+A small piece of reusable code such as a series of JS instructions to create something within the DOM.
+Helps keep our code DRY by reusing the same instructions

 ### Git Set up